Citation, DOI, disclosures and article data

 - serve as a focus of seizure

-Encephalomalacia is the end result of liquefactive necrosis of brain parenchyma following insult, usually occurring after cerebral ischaemia, cerebral infection, haemorrhage, traumatic brain injury, surgery or other insults.
-It is not synonymous with gliosis, which is the proliferation of glial cells in response to injury.
+Encephalomalacia is the end result of liquefactive necrosis of brain parenchyma following insult, usually occurring after cerebral ischemia, cerebral infection, hemorrhage, traumatic brain injury, surgery or other insults.
+It is often surrounded by an area of gliosis, which is the proliferation of glial cells in response to injury.

 - volume loss